sectrs-acai/shrinkwrap/documentation/userguide/runtimes.rst

 null         Shell commands are executed natively on the user's system.
 The user is responsible for ensuring the the required toolchain, environment variables and any other dependencies are set up. docker       (default).
 Shell commands are executed in a docker container.
 By default, the official shrinkwrap image will be pulled and used, which contains all dependencies already setup. docker-local Like docker, but will only look for the container image on the local system.
+Will not attempt to pull over the network. podman       Shell commands are executed in a podman container.
+By default, the official shrinkwrap image will be pulled and used, which contains all dependencies already setup. podman-local Like podman, but will only look for the container image on the local system.
 Will not attempt to pull over the network.
 ============ ====

 The desired runtime can be specified using the ``--runtime`` option, which is a